awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/set-config.md

 `TempResourcesDirOnDevice`
 The full path to a temporary folder on the device under test in which to store test artifacts\.
 Make sure that sudo permissions are not required to write to this directory\.
-The contents of this folder are deleted when IDT finishes running a test\.
+IDT deletes the contents of this folder when it finishes running a test\.

 `InstallationDirRootOnDevice`
 The full path to a folder on the device in which to install AWS IoT Greengrass\.